And it’s because of… more jobs?

-III says that insurers have seen losses grow more than 37 percent in a decade, while expenses rose nearly 14 percent over the same time period.
-In 2012 and 2013, when the number of people employed was lower than it is today, the number of collision claims were also at its lowest.
+III says that insurers have seen losses grow more than 37 percent in a decade.
+However, expenses rose nearly 14 percent over the same time period.
+In 2012 and 2013, when the number of people employed was lower than it is today; the number of collision claims were also at its lowest.
 As employment grew, so did the number of crashes.

 Is it because of jobs or something else?

 Yes, there is such thing as too much of a good thing.
 Lots of employees heading to work is great.
 Except that it means more traffic and a higher expectancy of car crashes.
 But more people on the road may not be the only reason for a jump in collisions.

 III says the increase in distracted driving could also be a big reason why collisions are rising.
 According to the National Highway Traffic Safety Administration (NHTSA), more than 3,000 people were killed in 2014 due to distracted driving.
 More than 430,000 were injured for the same reason.

 “As smartphones have become ubiquitous, concerns have grown,” III says.
 “Forty-six states and the District of Columbia have banned texting while driving.
 Fourteen states and the District of Columbia ban drivers from using handheld cell phones.”